peerigon/email-i18n/README.md

 # email-i18n

+## DEPRECATION NOTICE

+We don't maintain this module anymore, please don't use it.
+It has some code issues and uses at least one dependency that has a known vulnerability.
+We didn't put it offline since we don't want to break any production code.

 ## What?

 E-mail precompiler & optimizer for emails in different languages.
 Uses ejs templates to load content-snippets in the appropriate language and pre-compile emails.